Definitive Technology adds new compact subwoofers to its Descend Series

 Meanwhile, the more discreetly sized (just over 30cm-squared ) DN8 uses a 500-Watt Class D amplifier matched with custom drivers and the same 3XR dual-radiator design found in the 12-inch mode.
 It offers built-in controls to adjust output level, low-pass filter and phase (0/180°).

-The Definitive Technology Descend Series subwoofers will be available from August with the Descend DN12 costing £999 ($999) and the DN8 priced at £499 ($499).
+The Definitive Technology Descend Series subwoofers will be available from August with the Descend DN12 costing £999 / $999 (about AU$1700) and the DN8 priced at £499 / $499 / AU$899.
 Both models are available in Midnight Black while the DN8 also comes in Glacier White.

 MORE